EasyApache 4 Containers

 directory in the user’s home

 directory.
-You can navigate to these directories to add and delete files and make other changes without the need to log in to the container instance.
+You can navigate to these directories to add and delete files, as well as make other changes without the need to log in to the container instance.
 You can find the names of your containers with one of the following commands:

 /usr/local/cpanel/scripts/ea-podman registered